uthdev/graphql-auth-app/Readme.md

 Introduce your projects by taking a screenshot, video recordings or a gif.
 Try to tell us about the solution you built by answering the following:

 - Where can I see your demo?
+  - the link to the demo on [loom](https://www.loom.com/share/020869a07a384cc8a9adbcfce00e5281)
-  -- it is deployed on [heroku](https://uthdev-graphql.herokuapp.com/graphql)
+  - it is deployed on [heroku](https://uthdev-graphql.herokuapp.com/graphql)

 - What is the solution?
-  -- it is a GraphQL server that implements the authentication flow
+  - it is a GraphQL server that implements the authentication flow

 - What was your experience building it.
-  -- I was able to build it from scratch and deploy it on heroku.
+  - I was able to build it from scratch and deploy it on heroku.
 I wasn't able to build the frontend

 ### Built With